PrototypeML/PrototypeML/docs/models.md

 To insert a component from your package dependencies into a block, first click on the block in the library bar to open up the block editor.
-Then from the library bar, navigate to the package and then component you'd like to add, and drag it into the code graph.
+Then from the library bar, navigate to the package and then component you'd like to add, and drag it into the code-graph.
 Connect the input and output ports, specify the properties, and you're done.

 ### Organizing your project